Jenna Randall: Career

 Jenna first competed at the Commonwealth Games in 2006 in Melbourne where she won the silver medal in the women's solo event.
 At the 2010 Commonwealth Games in Delhi, India, Randall again won the silver medal in the women's solo event and teamed up with Olivia Allison to win silver in the women's duet.

 Randall has competed at two Olympic Games.
 In Beijing 2008 she finished fourteenth in the duet event with Olivia Federici (then known as Olivia Allison), while at the London 2012 Games she finished ninth in the duet, again with Federici and sixth in the team event.

 Jenna announced her retirement from synchronised swimming in 2013.
+She later joined Cirque du Soleil's O.